* This article was updated and refreshed for 2022

 What Is B2C Marketing?

-There are many differences when it comes to B2C marketing and B2B.
-Some of the most important distinctions include the purchasing and sales process, decision-makers involved, and cost of purchases.
+Some of the most important distinctions when it comes to B2C vs B2B marketing relate to purchasing and sales processes, decision-makers involved, and cost of purchases.

 While a business will likely conduct extensive research before investing in new software, office space, or a large acquisition with another business, B2C transactions are frequently more impulsive and instantaneous.

-Consumers generally seek out goods and services based on an immediate need, and make purchases more quickly, with less research and due diligence than a business would conduct.
+Consumers generally seek out goods and services based on an immediate need, and make purchases faster, with less research and due diligence than a business would conduct.
 This grants B2C marketers a much smaller window of opportunity to influence consumer behavior.